Large N Optimization for multi-matrix systems: Overview

+and $\pi (C)$ representing the conjugates to the loops $\phi (C)$.
+Here $V[\phi]$ is the original potential written in terms of loops.
+The collective Hamiltonian is manifestly hermitian, and is equivalent to the original MQM Hamiltonian \eqref{eq:MQM_Hamiltonian}.
+We have used the notation $V_{\rm col}$ to denote the \emph{collective potential} obtained for MQM systems, which plays an analogue role of the effective potential $V_{\rm eff}$ for matrix integral problems, as described above.

+\paragraph{Notation emphasis.} To proceed, let us emphasize that throughout we will use $V_{\eff}$ to denote the \emph{effective potential} associated with matrix integrals ($c=0$ systems), and $V_{\col}$ to denote the \emph{collective potential} associated with MQM ($c = 1$ systems).

+\paragraph{Large $N$ background and fluctuation spectrum.} In the next subsection we explain that the $N\to\infty$ limit is obtained by minimizing the potential $V_{\eff}$ or $V_{\col}$ and that this minimization is subject to a sequence of inequalities which constrain the range of the loop variables.
 The relevance of constrained minimization becomes even more fundamental when one proceeds to study the spectrum at large $N$.
-Ordinarily this would be given directly in loop space by expanding about the stationary field\footnote{We return to the symmetric form of the Hamiltonian (\ref{Ham_S_1}),(\ref{Ham_S_2}),(\ref{SymOmeg}).}
+Ordinarily this would be given directly in loop space by expanding about the stationary field

 and reducing the collective Hamiltonian to a quadratic, small fluctuation Hamiltonian

 This $H^{(2)}$, and its diagonalization provides the spectrum at large $N$.
 Essentially, it is determined by eigenvalues of the matrix: